 Of course, it’s not possible to completely ignore your children while you’re driving.
 However, there are many things parents can do to reduce the risk of a distracted driving crash when kids are in the car:

-- Get the kids involved.
 Kids are more likely to obey rules if they know that parents are accountable, too.
-Tell them that you’re not allowed to check your phone for texts or take a call unless you pull the car over first, and that it’s their job to remind you if you slip up.
+Tell them that you’re not allowed to check your phone for texts or take a call unless you pull over the car first, and that it’s their job to remind you if you slip up.

 A little prevention can keep you and your family safe, but why stop there?
 Share this article on Facebook or by email to help your friends work with their kids to reduce distractions on the road.